 Don’t discuss the accident or your injuries with other people.
 If you discuss the accident with another person, they could be called as a witness at your trial.
 It is best not to discuss your accident or injuries with anyone other than your physicians and lawyer.
 Keep in mind: a spouse cannot be forced to testify against the other spouse.

-Tip 11 From An Augusta Attorney
+Tip 11 From A Portland Attorney

 Wait for a complete investigation.
 Either you or an attorney needs to conduct a thorough investigation to determine how you were injured, who is responsible, and what evidence is available.
 There could be more than one party responsible for your injuries.
 It is crucial to identify each liable party to maximize compensation.